-The last step of designing an affnity diagram is to analyze and prioritize groups with ideas.
-Although you have already finish the affinity diagram to some extent, you still need to to set priorities for them by analyzing three main important and urgent groups, voting for most important group, and ranking main focuses with labels to highlight.
+The last step of designing an affinity diagram is to analyze and prioritize groups of ideas.
+Although you have already finished the affinity diagram to some extent, you still need to set priorities for them by analyzing three main important and urgent groups, voting for the most important group, and ranking main focuses with labels to highlight.

 The results of affinity diagram in prioritizing ideas absolutely rely on sourcing ideas and integrating them into an affinity diagram in a logical order.
-Affnity diagram is a valuable prioritizing tool under Six Sigma method.
+An affinity diagram is a valuable prioritizing tool under Six Sigma method.

 Affinity Diagram Templates

 Below are affinity diagram templates you can download and use.
 The templates are fully editable so that you can change the color, size, and layout to fit your own needs.
 Click on the images you can download the templates and use instantly.